Wednesday, September 14, 2022

 115) November 18, 2022 - a horse carriage was hit by an SUV on 58th St. near Ninth Ave.
 Paddy, the carriage horse, spooked, tore lose from the carriage and bolted - running down 58th St. to Columbus Circle where he was stopped.
 (Central Park & Environs)

 114) August 11, 2022 - an emaciated sick 14 year old horse named Ryder collapsed on the street at 45th St. and Ninth on his way back to the stable.
 He was down for about one hour and had to be hosed down by the NYPD mounted unit.
+Ryder died a few months later.
 (Stables & Elsewhere)

 113) July 20, 2022 - BILLY DIES During a heatwave, a horse named Billy died in his stall presumably from colic, a mostly treatable condition